Determinantal random subgraphs: Metric structures on cochains

-This definition is independent of the choice of orientation $\dE$.
+This definition is independent of the choice of orientation of the edges.

 Note that the inner product \eqref{eq:inner-product1} depends on $\ul \x$, whereas \eqref{eq:inner-product0} does not.
-In the following, we will not stress this dependence more explicitly, but it plays a key role in several proofs, where identities between polynomials in $\ul\x$ are considered, see in particular Sections \ref{sec:routine}, \ref{sec:random-forests}, \ref{sec:polynomials}, and \ref{sec:matroid-setting}.
+In the following, we will not stress this dependence more explicitly, but it plays a key role in several proofs, where identities between polynomials in $\ul\x$ are considered, see in particular Sections \ref{sec:routine}, \ref{sec:polynomials}, and \ref{sec:matroid-setting}.
+It would be possible, but not very useful for us, to endow the spaces of chains $\Omega_{0}(\rG)$ and $\Omega_{1}(\rG)$ with inner products.
+See Section~\ref{sec:conventions} for a brief discussion of this point.

 Every $1$-chain defines a linear form on $\Omega^{1}(\rG)$, that can be represented, thanks to the inner product on this space, by an element of $\Omega^{1}(\rG)$ itself.
 We denote by

 this antilinear isomorphism.
 A similar but simpler antilinear isomorphism